Sex differences in humans: Psychology

 Research on biological sex differences in human psychology investigates cognitive and behavioral differences between men and women.
 This research employs experimental tests of cognition, which take a variety of forms.
 Tests focus on possible differences in areas such as IQ, spatial reasoning, aggression, emotion, and brain structure and function.

 Chromosomal makeup is important in human psychology.
-Females typically have two X chromosomes while males typically have an X and a Y chromosome.
+Females normally have two X chromosomes while males typically have an X and a Y chromosome.
 The X chromosome is more active and encodes more information than the Y chromosome, which has been shown to affect behavior.
 Genetic researchers theorize that the X chromosome may contain a gene influencing social behaviours.

 Most IQ tests are constructed so that there are no overall score differences between females and males.
 Areas where differences have been found include verbal and mathematical ability.
 IQ tests that measure fluid g and have not been constructed to eliminate sex differences also tend to show that sex differences are either non-existent or negligible.
 2008 research found that, for grades 2 to 11, there were no significant gender differences in math skills among the general population.
 Differences in variability of IQ scores have been observed in studies, with more men falling at the extremes of the spectrum.

 Because social and environmental factors affect brain activity and behavior, where differences are found, it can be difficult for researchers to assess whether or not the differences are innate.
 Some studies showing that differences are due to socially assigned roles (nurture), while other studies show that differences are due to inherent differences (natural or innate).
 Studies on this topic explore the possibility of social influences on how both sexes perform in cognitive and behavioral tests.
 Stereotypes about differences between men and women have been shown to affect a person's behavior (this is called stereotype threat).

 In his book titled Gender, Nature, and Nurture, psychologist Richard Lippa found that there were large differences in women's and men's preferences for realistic occupations (for example, mechanic or carpenters) and moderate differences in their preferences for social and artistic occupations.
 His results also found that women tend to be more people-oriented and men more thing-oriented.

 Hartung & Widiger (1998) found that many kinds of mental illnesses and behavioral problems show gender differences in prevalence and incidence.
 "Of the 80 disorders diagnosed in adulthood for which sex ratios are provided, 35 are said to be more common in men than in women (17 of which are substance related or a paraphilia), 31 are said to be more common in women than men, and 14 are said to be equally common in both sexes."